-Payments to an employee who is temporarily absent from work due to sickness and disability is credited as "Pay for Time Lost" with railroad service months and regular railroad compensation when:
+Payments to an employee who is temporarily absent from work due to sickness and disability are credited as "Pay for Time Lost" with railroad service months and regular railroad compensation when:

-- A. The railroad pays tier I, tier II and supplemental annuity taxes for these payments; and - B. He is carried on the payroll and paid all or part of his regular salary for an identifiable period during which he is considered absent from work; or - C. His return to service is contemplated, his name is carried on the seniority roster and he receives payment for an identifiable period when he is absent from work.
+- A. The railroad pays tier I, tier II, and supplemental annuity taxes for these payments; and - B. The employee is carried on the payroll and paid all or part of their regular salary for an identifiable period during which they are considered absent from work; or - C. The employee's return to service is contemplated, their name is carried on the seniority roster and they receive payment for an identifiable period when they are absent from work.

-The purpose of the payment is to make the employee whole as if he had not lost time from work as a result of injury.
-This may be accomplished through a wage continuation plan.
+The purpose of the payment is to make the employee whole as if they had not lost time from work as a result of injury.
+This can be done through a wage continuation plan.
 The employee receives service months while on the regular payroll.
 The railroad pays tier I and tier II taxes as they would for regular compensation.

-If your field office has not been advised whether or not a specific sick pay salary or wage continuation plan qualifies as "Pay for Time Lost," obtain a copy of the plan and forward it to OP-RAS.
-RAS will request the Bureau of Law to review the plan and determine if it should be considered "Pay for Time Lost."
+If your field office has not been advised whether or not a specific sick pay salary or wage continuation plan qualifies as "Pay for Time Lost", obtain a copy of the plan and forward it to OP-RAS.
+RAS will request the Office of General Counsel (OGC) to review the plan and determine if it can be considered "Pay for Time Lost."